 **APPLICATION PERIOD OPENS MAY 1 AND CLOSES JUNE 6, 2022**

 Brian Maxwell was a successful distance runner and entrepreneur, as co-founder of Power Bar with his wife Jennifer.
 He attended Victoria Park Secondary School from 1968-72.
 As a distance runner, basketball guard and wrestler at Victoria Park, Brian had a determined focus and dedication to be the best at his chosen sport.

 Brian excelled in Track & Field, long distance, and Cross-Country running.
 He was an OFSAA champion and Canadian junior, juvenile and senior champion.
-While on scholarship at University of Berkeley, Brian attained a degree in Architecture and Kinesiology.
+While on scholarship at University of Berkeley, Brian attained a degree in Architecture.
 He was the winner of many international marathons (third place in Boston Marathon and twice at Ottawa) and a member of the 1980 Canadian Olympic Marathon team.

 Later in life he found out that a defective heart valve had been robbing him the entire time of an estimated one to three per cent of aerobic power.
 This would have translated his best marathon at Seaside of 2:14.43 (fifth fastest ever Canadian) to a handicap of close to four minutes, thus making him a 2:10.43 marathoner (only Jerome Drayton was faster at 2:10.06).

 Tragically, Brian suffered a heart attack in 2004 that took his life.